tanishk-ou/pokemon_sprite_gan/README.md

 the changes in the losses are-<br>
 1. `fake_loss` and `real_loss` are combinations of the original critic scores and the alpha of original images.
 This reduces gradients of the background.
 2. `background_supression_loss` forces generator to focus more on foreground and suppresses all pixel values in background.
-This should help the GAN to finally focus on the actual Pokémon.
+This encourages the GAN to produce realistic Pokémon rather than just plausible backgrounds.
 <br><br><br><br>
 Progress will gradually be updated.